 The prices of properties in Newcastle have been on a steady rise.
 Even suburbs are being gentrified, though a slight increase in price, but can still be affordable.
 Let’s take a look below for the best suburbs in Newcastle for buying and investing.

 - Wickham, Newcastle – Wickham is only 3 kilometres away from the Central Business District.
-It is evolving into a diverse and dynamic mixed-use neighbourhood.
-There are increased residential densities as well as economic and employment generation seen in this area.
+Steadily evolving into a diverse & dynamic mixed-use neighbourhood, residential densities as well as economic and employment generation continues to grow in this area.

 - Lambton, Newcastle – Located 8 kilometres from the beach, Lambton property prices have been steadily increasing but still far more affordable than Sydney and other major centres.

 - Lake Macquarie, Newcastle – This area is very popular to property seekers, because of its proximity to the ocean as well as the Central Business District, which allows people who buy properties there can easily commute to and from work.